temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ### Define Workflow Definition

-To create a new Workflow Definition, you can start by creating a new file called `workflows.py`.
+To create a new Workflow Definition, start by creating a new file called `workflows.py`.
 This file will contain the `SendEmailWorkflow` class and its attributes.

 ```bash
 nano workflows.py
 ```

-You can use the `workflows.py` file write deterministic logic inside your Workflow Definition and to [start the Activity](https://python.temporal.io/temporalio.workflow.html#start_activity).
+Use the `workflows.py` file to write deterministic logic inside your Workflow Definition and to [start the Activity](https://python.temporal.io/temporalio.workflow.html#start_activity) Execution.

-The `SendEmailWorkflow` class, for example, contains a loop that checks if the `_subscribed` attribute is True, and if so, starts the `send_email` Activity.
+The `SendEmailWorkflow` class contains a loop that checks if the `_subscribed` attribute is True, and if so, starts the `send_email()` Activity.

 Since the user's email address serves as the Workflow Id, attempting to subscribe with the same email address twice will result in a `Workflow Execution already started` error and prevent the Workflow Execution from spawning again.

 Therefore, only one Workflow Execution per email address can exist within the associated Namespace for the given retention period, which ensures that the user won't receive multiple email subscriptions.
+This helps reduce the complexity of the code you have to write and maintain.

 <!--SNIPSTART email-subscription-project-python-workflows {"selectedLines": ["1-36"]}-->
 <!--SNIPEND-->

 The `run()` method, which is decorated with `@workflow.run`, takes in the email address as an argument.
 This method initializes the `_email`, `_message`, `_subscribed`, and `_count` attributes of the `SendEmailWorkflow` instance.

-The while loop increments the `_count` attribute and calls the `send_email` Activity with the current `ComposeEmail` object.
+The while loop increments the `_count` attribute and calls the `send_email()` Activity with the current `ComposeEmail` object.
 The loop will continue as long as the `_subscribed` attribute is true.

-The `start_activity()` method is used to execute the `send_email` Activity with the following parameters:
+The `start_activity()` method is used to execute the `send_email()` Activity with the following parameters:

-- The `send_email()` Activity Definition.
+- The `send_email()` Activity Definition
-- The `ComposeEmail` data class.
+- The `ComposeEmail` data class
-- A `start_to_close_timeout()` parameter, which tells the Temporal Server to time out the Activity 10 seconds from when the Activity starts.
+- A `start_to_close_timeout()` parameter, which tells the Temporal Server to time out the Activity 10 seconds from when the Activity starts

 The loop also includes a sleep statement that causes the Workflow to pause for a set amount of time between email.
 This could be set to seconds, days, months, or even years, depending on your business logic.